Haivision/srt/docs/socket-groups.md

 for SRT to determie the link broken - either by getting the link broken by itself, or by closing the link when it's remaining unstable too long time.

+The overhead here may then come from two sources:
+- the keepalive control packets for inactive links (negligible)
+- sending data over an unstable link for the resolution time

+This means that the overhead is usually varrying, depending on how often it happens that a link becomes unstable.
+It is then very important that you tweak the value of stability timeout properly and cautiosly.
+If this time is too small, your link might be too often too eagerly qualified as unstable and with every case of unstable link it costs you temporary overhead.
+Note that a single activation of a backup link costs you even more than 100% overhead for the short time (up to 5 seconds), as usually some packets that have been already sent over this unstable link, but weren't acknowledged yet, will be sent again over the newly activated link.
+As this is usually tolerable minimum overhead if it was due to a broken link, you may experience link switching much more often and uselessly, if your stability timeout is too small.

-This mode allows also to set link priorities - the lower, the more preferred.
+This mode allows also to set link priorities, through the `weight` parameter - the lower, the more preferred.
 This priority decides mainly, which link is "best" and which is selected to take over transmission over a broken link before others, as well as which links should remain active should multiple links be stable at a time.
 If you don't specify priorities, the second connected link need not take over sending, although as this is resolved through sorting, then whichever link out of those with the same priority would take over when all links are stable is undefined.

 Note that this group has an advantage over Broadcast in that it allows you to implement link redundancy with a very little overhead, as it keeps the